sarcas/sfTwigPlugin/README.markdown

-**I have taken over maintenance of this Symfony 1.{3,4} plugin from Henrik Bjørnskov, as he's now working Symfony2 exlclusively**
+**I have taken over maintenance of this Symfony 1.{3,4} plugin from Henrik Bjørnskov, as he's now working Symfony2 eexclusively**

 My current focus is to: